pcolby/bipolar/README.md

 Bipolar aims to be a convenient GUI application for exporting activity and exercise data from Polar's sync software.
-Specifically, its intended to provide a way to get your own data from Polar's new V800 watch, via Polar FlowSync, but other devices (as well as Polar WebSync) may be supported too eventually.
+Specifically, its intended to provide a way to get your own data from Polar's new V800 watch, via Polar FlowSync, but works well for the Polar Loop too.

 ## Status